Krishnanjan-Sil/GRB-Light-Curve-Reconstruction-2/README.md

 If you use this code or dataset in your research, please cite the following paper:

-> [cite_start]**Authors:** A. Kaushal, A. Manchanda, M. G. Dainotti, K. Gupta, Z. Nogala, A. Madhan, S. Naqi, R. Kumar, V. Oad, N. Indoriya, K. Sil, D. H. Hartmann, M. Bogdan, A. Pollo, J.X.
-Prochaska, N. Fraija [cite: 937-943].
+> **Authors:** A. Kaushal, A. Manchanda, M. G. Dainotti, K. Gupta, Z. Nogala, A. Madhan, S. Naqi, R. Kumar, V. Oad, N. Indoriya, K. Sil, D. H. Hartmann, M. Bogdan, A. Pollo, J.X.
+Prochaska, N. Fraija.

 ## 📚 Citation